PrenilS/AI-Nanodegree/notes/Main notes.md

 States (info) to store:
-Only things that are neccessary to know to complete the task.
+Only things that are necessary to know to complete the task.
 Goal state:
 States that represent the goal you want to achieve.